iaphub/react-native-iaphub/README.md

 ## Init
 Call the `init` method at the start of your app to initialize your configuration<br/><br/>
-*It should be called as soon as possible when starting your app.*
+ℹ️ It should be called as soon as possible when starting your app.

 ```js
   await Iaphub.init({